arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-14.md

 let (<*>) = ap
 ```

+How can we write this in terms of `>>=`?
 OK, this is tought.
-I have no idea where to start from and, honestly, if
+I have no
+idea where to start from.
+Shall we try analyzing the
-I try to analyze the signatures like we did with `map`:
+signatures, like we did with `map`?

 ```fsharp
 ap :  ('a -> 'b) Parser -> 'a Parser -> 'b Parser